weigertlab/spotiflow/README.md

 pip install spotiflow
 ```

-## Installation (conda, CPU only)
+## Installation (conda)
 For Linux/MacOS users, you can also install Spotiflow using conda through the `conda-forge` channel:

 ```console
 conda install -c conda-forge spotiflow
 ```

-The conda package is, for now, not CUDA-compatible.
+Note that the `conda-forge` Spotiflow version might be outdated w.r.t. the version in `pip`.
 We recommend using `pip` to install Spotiflow if available.

 ## Usage